Skip to main content

 1. Offline vs SaaS.
 DigitSec is a SaaS platform: you connect your org and your code flows to its cloud for analysis.
 Vulkro for Salesforce is an offline single binary (vulkro-sf): the source and the org metadata stay on your laptop, and the live-org connection uses your own sf CLI login so the access token stays between you and Salesforce.

 2. Price.
 DigitSec is priced like an enterprise SaaS platform, commonly reported from around $750 a month.
-Vulkro for Salesforce Pro is $50 a month (or $250 a year), a per-term license with no auto-renewal.
+Vulkro for Salesforce is a per-machine license, priced for single consultants and small platform teams rather than enterprise line items; licensing and pricing come directly from our team.

 Both tools cover code and the live org.
 The wedge is offline plus price.